-BNG Bank's securities portfolio (€19.1 billion as of 30 June 2020) mainly consists of highly rated securities.
+BNG Bank's securities portfolio (€18 billion as of 30 June 2021) mainly consists of highly rated securities.
 The portfolio is primarily invested in government debt, bonds with government guarantees and covered bonds.
-As of 30 June 2020, this portfolio was mainly composed of securities rated from Aaa to A (97%) and securities in the Baa range (1.6%).
-Non-investment-grade securities only represent 1.1% of the portfolio.
-BNG Bank's overall exposures to the weaker European sovereigns1 through both its loan and securities portfolios amounted to €1.1 billion as of the end of June 2020, down from €1.3 billion as of year-end 2019.
-Exposures were primarily in the form of covered bonds and residential mortgage-backed securities.
+This portfolio is mainly composed of securities rated from Aaa to A (95.7%) and securities in the Baa range (2.8%).
+Non-investment-grade securities only represent 1.5% of the portfolio.
+BNG Bank's overall exposures to the weaker European sovereigns2 through both its loan and securities portfolios amounted to around €1 billion as of end-June 2021.

-These factors result in an Asset Risk score of aa1.
+These factors result in an Asset Risk score of aa2.